 image via Kitchen Gidget

-Baked brie is a classic appetizer but when guava paste is added to the mix it becomes sublime.
+Baked brie is a classic appetiser but when guava paste is added to the mix it becomes sublime.
 Top a wheel of brie with a few slices of guava paste and nuts of your choice.
 Wrap in puff pastry and bake 30 minutes at 400F.
 Allow to rest for 10 minutes before cutting.